 Find media by topic + country: marketplace_search with mediaCategory + location (or audienceByCountry if the intent is about readers).

-Prepare cart: loop add_to_cart(formatId, campaignId, qty) → get_cart to confirm → tell user to book in web app.
+Prepare & book cart: loop add_to_cart(formatId, campaignId, qty) → get_cart to confirm → optionally remove_from_cart / set_cart_item_excluded → check get_balance covers the total → checkout_cart → list_orders to confirm new BOOKED orders.
+If balance is short, stop and tell the user to top up in the web app.

 Order status: get_order for summary; add get_order_activities for history, get_order_chat for messages.